zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 When you require a new container group, you can immediately pull one from the standby pool that is provisioned and running.

 Standby pools only give out container groups from the pool that are fully provisioned and ready to receive work.
-For example, the instances in your pool are still being initialized.
-In this case, the instances aren't in the expected provisioning state and are't given out when a container is requested.
+For example, when the instances in your pool are still being initialized, they aren't in the running state and are't given out when a container is requested.
 If no instances in the pool are available, Azure Container Instances will default back to net new container group creation.

 ## Standby pool size
 The number of container groups in a standby pool is determined by setting the `maxReadyCapacity` parameter.
 When a container group is consumed from the pool, the standby pool automatically begins to refill ensuring that your standby pool maintains the set maximum ready capacity.